 “Ensuring First Nations, Inuit and Métis can access high quality, sustainable Internet empowers Indigenous communities to have a say when it comes to decisions and policies that shape their future,” said Mark Buell, North America Regional Bureau Director for the Society.

-“We want to take advantage of new technologies and high-speed Internet bandwidth,” said Duane Ningaqsiq Smith, the CEO of Inuvialuit Regional Corporation, in advance of the Summit, “not only for the preservation of our cultural identify and values, but to enable Inuvialuit and other Indigenous communities to become equal and meaningful participants in the Northern and national economy and society.”
+“We want to take advantage of new technologies and high-speed Internet bandwidth,” said Duane Ningaqsiq Smith, the CEO of Inuvialuit Regional Corporation, in advance of the Summit, “not only for the preservation of our cultural identity and values but to enable Inuvialuit and other Indigenous communities to become equal and meaningful participants in the Northern and national economy and society.”

 As innovative and ingenious as the Indigenous first milers have been, luckily there are also financial supports and other resources available from different levels of government to build out affordable and sustainable Internet access.